lifewatch/Tripod-frame_Performance-test/README.md

 This repository contains the code to compare the performance of two different deployment set-ups for acoustic receivers: a commonly used stone mooring and a tripod frame.
 Full details on the design of the frame and on the analysis are outlined in:

-**Goossens J., ‘Tjampens M., Deneudt K, Reubens, J. Mooring scientific instruments on the seabed – Design, deployment protocol and performance of a recoverable frame for acoustic receivers**
+**Goossens J., ‘Tjampens M., Deneudt K, Reubens, J. Mooring scientific instruments on the seabed – Design, deployment protocol and performance of a recoverable frame for acoustic receivers.
+Methods Ecol Evol.
+2020 (Accepted)**

-Data are available through DOI:
+Data are available through DOI: https://doi.org/10.14284/404

 The following protocol executes the analysis outlined in the publication.
 Scripts can be found in the folder *src*.
 ## 1) Get data